harshilp156/Two-tier-web-app-deployment-on-VPC/README.md

-## Step : 2 Create Auto Scaling Group
+## Step: 2 Create Auto Scaling Group

 Here I have created Auto scaling groups to launch and terminated the Ec2 instances (servers) as per the needs automatically.

-In aws auto scaling groups can not be created directly, first we have to create launch template which can be used across multiple auto scaling groups.
+In aws auto scaling groups cannot be created directly, first we have to create launch template which can be used across multiple auto scaling groups.

 I have used Ubuntu server as my AMI.

 My instance type is t2.micro which is free tier eligible.

-Key pair to SSH into my instance.
+Key pair to SSH in my instance.

-Created new security groups wihh below inbound security group rules.
+Created new security groups with below inbound security group rules.

-1 .
-SSH Source
+1. SSH Source

-Type : Anywhere
+Type: Anywhere

-Port range : 22
+Port range: 22

-To securely loginto my instance.
+To securely login to my instance.

-2 .
-Custome TCP
+2. Custom TCP

-source Type : Anywhere
+source Type: Anywhere

-Port range : 8000
+Port range: 8000

 Here I ran my application on python server on port range 8000.

 Now created auto scaling group with this launch template and selected the vpc which I have created.

-Availability Zone and subnets : selected both private subnets in which the auto scaling group will be deployed.
+Availability Zone and subnets: selected both private subnets in which the auto scaling group will be deployed.

-No load balancer is attahced here.
+No load balancer is attached here.

-Desired capacity : 2
+Desired capacity: 2

-Minimum Desired capacity : 1
+Minimum Desired capacity: 1

-Maximum Desired capacity : 4
+Maximum Desired capacity: 4

-Here I have selected 1 instances as my Minimum capacity and 4 instance as my maximum capacity,the auto scaling group will launch and terminate instances according to the demand.
+Here I have selected 1 instances as my Minimum capacity and 4 instance as my maximum capacity, the auto scaling group will launch and terminate instances according to the demand.

 ![Screenshot (466)](https://github.com/harshilp156/Two-tier-web-app-deployment-on-VPC/assets/67538347/8b3e6010-73d6-4159-8d9f-e71d5e077ddd)
 ![Screenshot (467)](https://github.com/harshilp156/Two-tier-web-app-deployment-on-VPC/assets/67538347/3befa930-9e9a-4d78-8c81-e29f8472485c)